Student groups may include alcoholic beverages at official functions of the University provided the following guidelines are explicitly followed:

 The Director of the John A. Graziano Memorial Library shall provide guidelines to ensure compliance with the law.

 The University encourages intellectual and personal development through student inquiry and continuing communication.
 Students are encouraged to engage in informal and formal dialogue, committees and meetings.
 All public assemblies must be peaceful and orderly, allow for freedom of expression, and not interfere with the continued performance of the functions of others.
-Students wishing to organize political or other meetings that directly or indirectly solicit students must consult with the Assistant Vice President of Enrollment and Student Services.
+Students wishing to organize political or other meetings that directly or indirectly solicit students must consult with the Dean of Students and/or Vice President of Academic/Student Affairs.

 Fundraising by students must be for student-centered projects that are tied to education and/or student life such as ceremonies and learning experiences beyond the classroom.
-Fundraising that benefits external non-profit organizations must be approved by the advisor to the student group and the Assistant Vice President of Enrollment and Student Services.
-When fundraising occurs through a third party or off University property, the Executive Director of Development and Alumni Affairs and the Assistant Vice President of Enrollment and Student Services must approve the activity.
+Fundraising that benefits external non-profit organizations must be approved by the advisor to the student group and the Student Affairs Office.
+When fundraising occurs through a third party or off University property, the Office of Development and Alumni Affairs and the Student Affairs Office must approve the activity.
 These approvals must be in place a minimum of 30 days prior to the fundraising event.

 Student organizations may engage in activities to raise funds for such things as class social events, ceremonies, conference fees, and scholarships.

 Other members of the Samuel Merritt University community, and off-campus groups may make arrangements with the Office of Development and Alumni Affairs to conduct charitable fundraising activities.

 All student fundraising events must be approved by a faculty or staff advisor.

 The Student Affairs Office shall consult the Advancement Office to establish charitable intent, if needed.